go-goyave/goyave.dev/src/guide/basics/database.md

 ### Connection initializers

 You can modify the global instance of `*gorm.DB` when it's created (and re-created, after a `Close()` for example) using `Initializer` functions.
-This is useful if you want to set global settings such as `gorm:table_options` and make them effective for you whole application.
+This is useful if you want to set global settings such as `gorm:table_options` and make them effective for your whole application.
 It is recommended to register initializers **before** starting the application.

 Initializer functions are called in order, meaning that functions added last can override settings defined by previous ones.